vyca2017/content/content/reference/api/relay-api/mutations/nested-connect.md

     - vietahx7ih
 ---

-# Nested Update Mutations
+# Nested Connect Mutations

-Nested update mutations connect the original node to an existing node in the related type.
+Nested connect mutations connect the original node to an existing node in the related type.
 Let's assume the following schema:

 ```idl